-Did you know that there are 156 million unchurched people in the US!
-An increasing majority of this population is wary of the traditional church setting.
+Do you know how many unchurched people are in your community right now?
+And did you know that an increasing majority of this population is wary of the traditional church setting?
 That’s where mobile churches come in!

-Churches in casual, everyday spaces like a bowling alley, school and pizza parlor are way more inviting and welcoming than stained-glass windows and pews.
+Churches in casual, everyday spaces like a school, theater, bowling alley, and even a pizza parlor are way more inviting and welcoming than stained-glass windows and pews.
 In other words, portable churches offer a huge advantage in equipping you to fulfill the Great Commission!

 Moving your church into everyday spaces like a casino or a movie theater, compels you to break the “holy huddle” and engage the community.
 Moreover, launching in community spaces helps your church “go to the people” instead of asking them to “come to church.”